MatchuPitchu/MatchuPitchu/README.md

 # 👨‍💻 Michael Flohr
 I'm a frontend developer with some knowledge about the backend area who started his developer path 🚴 in 2021.
-I mainly work with TypeScript and the React library.
+I mainly work with TypeScript and the React ecosystem.

 👉 Check out my website <a href="https://www.michaelflohr.de" target="_blank">www.michaelflohr.de</a>